Register to vote

 Individual electoral registration

 Registering to vote keeps your credit reference up to date as well as ensuring you will be able to vote.
-If you are already registered to vote, you do not need to do so again.
+If you are already registered to vote, you do not need to do so again unless you move or change your name.

 When you move to a new property you need to register to vote at your new property.
 Anyone else moving with you aged 16 and over also needs to register.